Duelers/Duelers/Build_exe/readme.txt

 ### Sucess !?

 If this all works, you should be able to double-click the .exe in the application folder and having a working game.

+If something failed, you can always try again.
+The cleanup.py should help you get back to where you started.